-If the Cotterell girls walked to school from their house on Moorpark, all they had to do was turn north on Ethel Ave. and walk straight to the school.
-It could have only taken a few minutes.
+If the Cotterell girls walked to school from their house on Moorpark, all they had to do was turn north on Ethel Ave., and it was a straight walk straight to the school.
+It would have taken only a few minutes.

 There would have been no Ventura Freeway to walk under along the way.
 I think that came in 1959.

 UPDATE 5-20-20 I found this article.

-Both Dixie Canyon and Riverside Drive elementary schools are the same distance to the Moorpark/Ethel house where Diana lived with her mother, sister and grandparents through much of the 1950s.
-Their house was basically right in the center between the two schools.
+Both Dixie Canyon and Riverside Drive elementary schools are the same distance, .6 miles, to the Moorpark/Ethel house where Diana lived with her mother, sister and grandparents through much of the 1950s.

 It can be confirmed that she attended Van Nuys Junior High for the 7th and 9th grades.

 This photo below is one of the first articles I found that showed me Diana Cotterell and Paige Young were the same person.

 1959 The above photo is from the Van Nuys Junior High yearbook.
 Diana Cotterell was in the 9th grade.
 Her grandfather Jospeh Ned LaRocca would die later that year. (separate post) I found these photos in the VNJH school library with the librarian standing over me as lunch was about to start.
 There were several yearbooks, more like paper notebooks, in a jumble.
 This was the only photo I could find of Diana on that day.
 I haven’t found a photo of her 8th grade year.